nicholasyager/dbt-loom/README.md

 ### Using dbt Cloud as an artifact source

-You can use dbt-loom to fetch model definitions from dbt Cloud by setting uo a `dbt-cloud` manifest in your `dbt-loom` config.
+You can use dbt-loom to fetch model definitions from dbt Cloud by setting up a `dbt-cloud` manifest in your `dbt-loom` config, and setting the `DBT_CLOUD_API_TOKEN` environment variable in your execution environment.

 ```yaml
 manifests: